atviriduomenys/spinta/docs/manual/access.rst

 YAML files.
 You can edit these files to manage client scopes.

-If you use an external `Authorization Server`_, then you need to register client there using wathever steps required by the authorization server.
+If you use an external `Authorization Server`_, then you need to register client there using whatever steps required by the authorization server.

 Default client